-This course teaches the same writing concepts as GE 114 while providing students with additional time to improve their basic writing skills.
-Successful completion of this course prepares students for GENG-2080.
-All students are introduced to composing on the word processor.
+This course teaches the same writing concepts as ENG-1042/1043.
+Successful completion of this course prepares students for ENG-2080.
+All students are introduced to composing on the word processor and the use of rhetorical strategies.
+They complete a variety of writing exercises, essays, a research paper, and an optional oral presentation.
+The Writing Graduation Standard is assessed in ENG-1060.
 3 hours of lecture, 2 hours of laboratory per week.
-Prerequisite: Placement level 3.
+Prerequisite: Placement level 3 or higher.